pomeranian99/HardBreak/hardware-hacking/firmware-extraction-methods.md

 3. Verify the downloaded file’s integrity and match its expected format.

 {% hint style="warning" %}
-Be wary when downloading firmware from sources you do not trust 100%, always take precautionary measures when retrieving binaries or files in general from forums or website
+These firmware could be malicious or in unexpected formats.
+Be wary when downloading firmware from sources you do not trust 100%, always take precautionary measures when retrieving binaries or files in general from forums or website.
 {% endhint %}

 ### MitM Attack on the Update Process
 Many devices update their firmware via OTA updates.
 Capturing these updates can provide the firmware file.

+Although many devices use HTTPS, complicating the process of intercepting, it is still possible if you are able to intercept the certificates

 #### Tools required
 - Packet capture tools (e.g., Wireshark) to monitor and intercept update traffic.